 My prior experience as an Assistant District Attorney with the Tarrant County District Attorney’s office has proved valuable to my clients.
-I started as a misdemeanor prosecutor, and was later promoted to a felony prosecutor position in County Criminal Court Number Five (family violence court).
+I started as a misdemeanor prosecutor and was later promoted to a felony prosecutor position in County Criminal Court Number Five (family violence court).
 County Criminal Court Number Five is a specialized court dealing with only domestic and family violence charges as well as protective order violations.
 I also served for over two years in many of the felony district courts in Tarrant County as well as a Grand Jury prosecutor.
 This past experience gives me a special advantage that enables me to provide aggressive and effective representation as a criminal defense attorney.

 If you have been accused or arrested and are unsure of what to do next, I advise you to call my office and schedule a consultation.
 I am willing to meet for a free consultation and discuss your criminal case.
-At that meeting I will fully explain the complexities of your case, what to expect in the coming months, and what your legal options are.
-I will give you honest, straight forward answers to your questions.
+At that meeting, I will fully explain the complexities of your case, what to expect in the coming months, and what your legal options are.
+I will give you honest, straightforward answers to your questions.
 You will have a full picture of the road ahead after you meet with me.

-Personal and Reliable Service
+Personal and Reliable Criminal Defense

-egardless of the charge, you have rights that deserve to be protected and represented in court.
+Regardless of the charge, you have rights that deserve to be protected and represented in court.
 I am dedicated to advocate for you and defend your rights aggressively and effectively.
 It is my job as your criminal defense lawyer to look out for you.
 We live in a country that requires the government to prove you are guilty beyond all reasonable doubt before you are convicted of a crime.
 Until you are put in a position to defend your name and your future, those words won’t have much meaning.
 But to me, and the people who trust me to protect them, it means that a good defense with the protections and rights of the Constitution is the only thing standing between government and the result the government wants.
 Life is hard enough without having a criminal record in your past.
 I cannot promise a dismissal, but I can promise I will work as hard as possible to put you in a position to protect your future.
-Whether you are charged with a Class C Misdemeanor or a First Degree Felony, it is essential you find and experienced criminal defense attorney to help you.
+Whether you are charged with a Class C Misdemeanor or a First Degree Felony, it is essential you find an experienced criminal defense attorney to help you.

-Misdemeanors and Felonies
+Misdemeanors & Felonies

-ost people have heard of misdemeanors and felonies.
+Most people have heard of misdemeanors and felonies.
 Misdemeanors are generally considered less severe and have a maximum punishment of one year in jail.
 Even though misdemeanors are considered less severe, they can still have lasting consequences on your life.
 Felonies are more severe and certainly also have lasting consequences that could affect the rest of your life.
 Felonies have punishments that could land a person in prison.
 Both misdemeanors and felonies have collateral consequences on jobs, immigration, voting, gun ownership, and licenses received through the state or federal government.

 I offer legal representation in many areas of criminal defense, as well as expunctions of criminal records, non-disclosure of criminal records and Juvenile law.
 Here is a list of some of the most common charges clients are facing and cases I deal with on a daily basis.